v-cakoll/docs.it-it/docs/framework/unmanaged-api/metadata/imetadatadispenser-openscopeonmemory-method.md

 ms.assetid: 14218249-bdec-48ae-b5fc-9f57f7ca8501
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 204e5660e95434f8d0c44d54f4fdbb1c2acc1e5d
+ms.openlocfilehash: 04e0fabfc0d70c9d922e0715f32bd07237ce8741
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67777778"
+ms.locfileid: "74442319"
 ---
 # <a name="imetadatadispenseropenscopeonmemory-method"></a>Metodo IMetaDataDispenser::OpenScopeOnMemory
-Apre un'area di memoria che contiene i metadati esistenti.
-Vale a dire, questo metodo consente di aprire un'area specificata di memoria in cui i dati esistenti viene considerati come metadati.
+Opens an area of memory that contains existing metadata.
+That is, this method opens a specified area of memory in which the existing data is treated as metadata.

 ## <a name="syntax"></a>Sintassi